phalcon/documentation/docs/image.md

 ### `save()`

 After manipulating your image, you will most likely want to save it.
-If you wish to just get the result of the manipulations back as a string, you can use the `render()` method.
+If you wish to get the result of the manipulations back as a string, you can use the `render()` method.

 The `save()` method accepts the filename and quality as parameters: